 International Symposia on Neurobehavioral Methods and Effects in Occupational and Environmental Health

 This continuing series of symposia on neurobehavioral methods is supported by a committee of the International Congress on Occupational Health and it is primarily aimed at discussing methods used in human neurobehavioral research on neurotoxic chemicals, and findings in this field of research.
-This conference meets every third year through the Capetown meeting in 2013, now convening for individual presentations at ICOH meetings.
+This conference met every third year through the Capetown meeting in 2013, now convening for individual presentations at ICOH meetings.

 Organized by Renato Gilioli, the first publication was titled, “Neurobehavioral Methods in Occupational Health,” which was probably the name of the conference and it was intended to continue every three years.
 The second was in Copenhagen, August 6-9, 1985, organized by Philippe Grandjean.
 The third meeting was held in Washington meeting, December 14-18, 1988.
 Organized by Barry Johnson, he and Charlie Xintaras were the US leaders in the early meetings.
 NwETA President Kent Anger played a prominent role in that meeting, as well.
 The fourth meeting occurred in Tokyo (July 8-11, 1991) and the fifth was in Egypt (July 8-11, 1991).

 Neurotoxicology Specialty Section of the Society for Toxicology

 NTSS presentations range from molecular neurotoxicology to studies of the whole animal, including humans.
 The society meets annually in the United States as a section of the Society for Toxicology (SOT).
 Contact: http://www.toxicology.org